 By car: Tripoli is a big city so a car comes in handy for a day or weekend trip.
 To get there by car, take the coastal highway northbound from Beirut past Jounieh and Byblos, and follow the signs to Tripoli.

-By public transportation: Buses leave from the Charles Helou Station in Beirut every 15 minutes so you can just head over and hop in the next bus.
+By public transportation: Buses leave from the Charles Helou Station in Beirut every 15 minutes.
 The buses are comfortable coaches, and some have Wi-Fi.
-The trip will set you back 5,000 LBP and take around an hour and a half to two hours, depending on traffic.
+The trip will set you back 5,000 LBP and takes around an hour and a half to two hours, depending on traffic.

 WHAT TO SEE